nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ### CantConnectToPeer

-We send this to say we can't connect to peer after it has asked us to connect.
-We receive this if we asked peer to connect and it can't do this.
-This message means a connection can't be established either way.
+We send this when we are not able to respond to an indirect connection request.
+We receive this if a peer was not able to respond to our indirect connection request.
+The token is taken from the [ConnectToPeer](#server-code-18) message.

+Do not rely on receiving this message from peers.
+Keep a local timeout for indirect connections as well.

 See also: [Peer Connection Message Order](#modern-peer-connection-message-order)